Jan Breydel Stadium

 Jan Breydel Stadium (Jan Breydelstadion, /nl/) is a multi-purpose stadium in Sint-Andries, Bruges, Belgium.
 The city-owned stadium is the home stadium of two top-flight association football clubs and rivals, Club Brugge and Cercle Brugge.
 It is used mainly for football matches, which cost between €5 and €60/seat/match.
 The stadium was built in 1975.
 It currently has 29,042 seats.
 It is named after Jan Breydel, an instigator of the Bruges Matins, the insurgency that led to the 1302 Battle of the Golden Spurs.
-Prior to 1999 and the Euro 2000 Championship, the stadium was known as Olympiastadion /nl/ and had 18,000 seats.
+Prior to 1999 and the Euro 2000 Championship, the stadium was known as Olympiastadion /nl/ or simply Olympia and had 18,000 seats.
 During December 2015, the pitch was resurfaced with an Italian proprietary hybrid grass (a mix of natural and artificial grass) called Mixto.

 Average attendances

 Below are the average season attendances from league matches held at the Jan Breydel for Cercle Brugge and Club Brugge.
 Attendance for matches of the latter has been much higher than those of Cercle Brugge.